 The density fraction which accounted for the largest portion of bulk soil mass was in 2.2-2.6 g cm-3 density range and its median (and lower-upper quartiles) was 2.5 (2.2-2.6) g cm-3 among the 23 soil samples (Fig. 5).
-Carbon distribution, calculated by multiplying the C concentration by the fractional mass for each density fraction, showed its peak in significantly lower yet
+Carbon distribution, calculated by multiplying the C concentration by the fractional mass for each density fraction, showed its peak in significantly lower yet still intermediate density range (Fig. 5) with the median of 2.1 (1.9-2.2) g cm-3.
+The data points at 1.4 g cm-3 were from three samples (A-1, S-1, and C-7) having very high total C due to high OM input or reduced decomposition under cooler climate.

-The extractable metals were also mainly concentrated in the meso-density range (Fig. A1 left, Fig. 5b), which is statistically indistinguishable from C peak as a whole sample set (n=23).
+The extractable metals were also mainly concentrated in the intermediate-density range (Fig. A1 left, Fig. 5b), which is statistically indistinguishable from C peak as a whole sample set (n=23).
 The medians (and lower-upper quartiles) of the peak density for PP-, OX-, and DC-extractable phases were 2.1 (2.1-2.2), 2.1 (2.1-2.3), and 2.2 (2.1-2.4) g cm-3, respectively.
-In contrast with the concentration-based patterns (Fig. 2), no clear difference was found between PP- and the other two extractions due to the small mass contribution of the lower-density fractions where PP-extractable metal concentration was higher (Fig. A1a).
+In contrast with the concentration-based patterns (Fig. 2), no clear difference was found between PP- and the other two extractions due to the small mass contribution of the lower-density fractions where PP-extractable metal concentration was higher (Fig. 290 A1a).